potherca-blog/VariableNamingConvention/README.md

 VariableNamingConvention
 ========================

-This  repo contains a web page that explains the Variable Naming Convention I use in most of my PHP projects and code examples.
+This  repo contains a web page that explains the Variable Naming Convention I use in most of my PHP and Javascript projects (and code examples).

 To link to it from code the following header is recommended: